Amourspirit/python_ooo_dev_tools/docs/odev/part3/chapter14.rst

 ======================================

 There's an alternative way to obtain gallery images based around themes and items, implemented by the ``com.sun.star.gallery`` module.
-Subdirectories of ``gallery/`` are themes, and the files in those directories are items.
+Sub-directories of ``gallery/`` are themes, and the files in those directories are items.

 The three interfaces in the module are: XGalleryThemeProvider_, XGalleryTheme_, and XGalleryItem_.
 XGalleryThemeProvider_ represents the ``gallery/`` directory as a sequence of named XGalleryTheme_ objects, as shown in :numref:`ch14fig_gallery_theme_provider_service`.